 - The blade system has the riving knife and a dust collection system on both models.

 - They both have cast-iron tabletops.

 - They both use the 30, 36, and 52-inch fence configurations.

 - They both use a 4inch dust collection port.

 - They both come with the micro-blade guard.

 - The Professional model has spring bearings on the miter bar, whereas the Contractor does not have.

 - The Contractor saw has 1.75hp, whereas the Professional has both 1.75 and 3hp.

-The Professional starts from 3500 whereas the Contractor ranges from 1400.
+The SawStop Professional starts from 3500, whereas the SawStop Contractor ranges from 1400.
 That makes the Contractor more affordable than the Professional.

-Tight budget points to the Contractor table saw.
+A tight budget speaks in favour of the SawStop contractor table saw.
 If you are looking for a table saw with spring bearings, the Professional table saw is the perfect model.
-It also comes with choices considering the powerful motors.
-I am sure a thorough review of each model above and suits your preferences.
+Again, you are spoiled for choice when it comes to powerful motors.
+I am sure that a thorough review of each of the above models will meet your preferences.